Gravitational Self-force in a Radiation Gauge: Introduction

 An expression for the self-force is then found as a mode-sum in terms of the retarded metric.
 To renormalize it, one must subtract off a singular part that does not contribute to the self-force.
 We consider two alternatives, involving either an analytic or numerical determination of the singular part of the expression for the self-force $f^\alpha$ as a power series in the integer $\ell$ that labels the angular eigenvalues (more precisely, a series involving $L:= \ell+1/2$).
 Renormalization relies on subtracting from the bare self-force -- from the expression for the self-force in terms of the retarded field -- a singular part that does not contribute to the self-force.
 This can be checked by showing that the singular vector field $f^{\rm s\,\alpha}$ that one subtracts has vanishing angle-average over a small sphere about the particle.
 In the case of a circular orbit about a Schwarzschild black hole, the conservative part of the self force is axisymmetric about a radial ray through the particle.
 We numerically compute the axisymmetric part of $f^{\rm s\,\alpha}$ and show that (as in a Lorenz gauge) it coincides with the axisymmetric part of $-{\frak m}\nabla^\alpha \frac 1\rho$, with $\rho$ the geodesic distance to the trajectory.
-Because the angle-average of $\nabla^\alpha \frac 1\rho$ over a sphere of radius $\rho$ about the particle vanishes as $\rho\rightarrow 0$, the renormalized self-force gives the first-order correction to geodesic motion in our modified radiation gauge.
+Because the angle-average of $\nabla^\alpha \frac 1\rho$ over a sphere of radius $\rho$ about the particle vanishes as $\rho\rightarrow 0$, the renormalized self-force gives the first-order correction to geodesic motion in our modified radiation gauge. \footnote{ Because of the discontinuity across $r=r_0$ of the metric perturbation, this claim needs justification beyond that given by Gralla \cite{gralla10}, and that has now been provided by Pound {\it et al.}\cite{pmb13}.}

 The paper is organized as follows: In Sec.
 II, we introduce the self-force equations and a criterion for their use in a generic gauge; we briefly review features of mode-sum renormalization in a Lorenz gauge; and we review relevant parts of the Newman-Penrose~\cite{np62,np63} formalism and spin-weighted harmonics.
 In Sec.
 III, we begin with a list of the steps involved in computing the self-force in a modified radiation gauge.
 In the subsections that follow, we obtain a simple analytic expression for the singular part of each of the Weyl scalars $\psi_0$ and $\psi_4$; we relate the small-distance behavior of the Weyl scalars to their large $\ell$ behavior, and observe that the singular behavior in $\ell$ of the expression for the self-force has the same behavior (involves the same powers of $\ell$) in a radiation gauge as in a Lorenz gauge; and we show that the perturbed metric obtained from $\psi_0$ is unique up to gauge transformations and the addition of metric perturbations corresponding to infinitesimal changes in mass and spin.
 We conclude the section by studying the parity of the radiation-gauge part of the perturbed metric; in particular, we show that spatial part of the metric (in the frame of the particle) is even under parity to leading order in the geodesic distance $\rho$ to the trajectory.
 In Sec.
 IV, we specialize to a particle in a circular orbit around a Schwarzschild black hole, finding $\psi_0^{\rm ret}$ and $\psi_0^{\rm s}$, the retarded and singular forms of $\psi_0$ and comparing the analytic and numeric methods of renormalizing $\psi_0$.
 The substantial analytical work involved in the mode-sum expression for the leading and subleading terms of $\psi_0^{\rm s}$ is detailed in an appendix.
 Finally, in Sec.
 V, we briefly discuss the results.